DwynDelosReyes/LCS-Capstone-1/README.md

-An HTML and JavaScript calculator that can perform basic mathematical operations.
+An HTML calculator utilizing JavaScript to perform basic mathematical operations.
 This team project was created with @carloooseee.